MaterialFuture/CrISBN/README.md

 ## Usage

 If you want to use this in your project just reference is with
+- `RandomISBN::New` This will be how you can create
 - `RandomISBN::New.english` To generate a random english ISBN
+- In the future perhaps something like `RandomISBN::English.new` would be a better way of going about it.
+I'm still looking into the best way to structure this.

 ## Development